hansama0902/Project1-ShuhanMiner_OOP/OOP_design patterns&hypothetical example/README.md

 ## Abstraction

 ### Why It's a Good Application of OOP
-One of the best examples of **abstraction** in ShuhanMiner is the `MonitoringSystem` class.
+The examples of **abstraction** in ShuhanMiner is the `MonitoringSystem` class.
 This class abstracts the complexities of managing mining machines and provides a clear, user-friendly interface for interacting with them.
 The class hides implementation details such as how mining machine data is stored and processed, allowing users to retrieve and manage machines without dealing with internal logic.

 **Example from Code:**